truecodersio/docusaurus_portal/docs/beyond/environment-variables.md

 ## How

+### Server Side

-We specify environment variables in a ‘.env’ file.
+We specify environment variables in a `.env` file.
 During application initialization, the environment variables are loaded into process.env.
-From there, we can access the variables with ‘process.env.VARIABLE_NAME’.
+From there, we can access the variables with `process.env.VARIABLE_NAME`.

 Before we get started, we’ll use an npm package, `dotenv`, in our projects.
 Install that now.